cj-mills/christianjmills/_posts/2021-7-6-OpenVINO-Plugin-for-Unity-Tutorial-3.md

 layout: post
 toc: false
 comments: true
-description: This tutorial series covers how to create an OpenVINO plugin for Unity.
+description: This post demonstrates how to access the DLL as a plugin inside a Unity project.
 categories: [openvino, style_transfer, tutorial, unity]
 hide: true
 permalink: /:title/